nkoster/probo/README.md

 Do not use `sudo` or run as root.
 Only test inside, for example, a dedicated VM.

-* If you run as root, executables in `/bin/` will get infected
+* If you run as root, a few executables in `/bin/` will get infected

 #### Bootstrap procedure